AbdelrahmanGPT/Files-Witcher-Project/README.md

 ## 💡 Motivation

-Manually creating multiple files is a repetitive and inefficient task in software development and academic workflows.
+Creating multiple files manually during development, testing, or academic work is repetitive and inefficient.

 **Files Witcher** was designed to automate this process by providing a fast, structured, and user-friendly CLI tool that improves productivity and reduces manual effort significantly.